mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 </tbody>
 </table>

-## Bettors example document
+## Users example document

 ```
 {
   _id: "3e85908c9dad05d2589ae104",
   username: "foghorn5",
+  role: 0,
   pwd: "$2a$16$7JKSiEmoP3GNDSalogqgPu0sUbwder7CAN/5wnvCWe6xCKAKwlTDq",
   balance: 250.00
 }
 ```

-1. Surprisingly, this collection will be seeded with exactly the same 1000 people from an earlier people.json lab.
-Apparently they all like to gamble!

 <div class="page"/>

 <h2 id="teams">Teams collection</h2>

 A seeded reference collection to store static identities for all 32 NFL teams.
 This collection has exactly 32 documents in it, one per team.
+Currently not implemented and will try to do without it.

 ## Teams schema